rhiddhijit392/fsml-project-group-7/README.md

 ├── Dockerfile
 ├── requirements.txt
 └── README.md
 ```

-> ⚠️ Note: The model file is mounted into the container using Docker volumes and is not included in the repository due to GitHub file size limits.
+> ⚠️ The model file is mounted into the container using Docker volumes and is not included in the repository due to GitHub file size limits.

 ---